cgustave/checkitbaby/README.md

 ## Debug

-When running, all debugs are stored in file debug.log Usefull message (for instance to track syntax error in testcases definition) should be with level WARNING or ERROR.
+All debugs are stored in file 'debug.log'
+Usefull messages (for instance to track syntax error in testcases definition) should be with level WARNING or ERROR.
 Program is aborted for level ERROR.

+Log level is 'INFO' by default but it can be adjusted to DEBUG using optional `--debug`

-sample :
+###### sample
 ~~~
 20200317:17:25:30,198 DEBUG   [playbook  .    get_agent_type      :  319] name=HOSTS-B2 type=lxc
 20200317:17:25:30,198 DEBUG   [playbook  .    _get_agent_from_tc_l:  347] Found corresponding type=lxc